scala/scala-lang/news/_posts/2015-07-14-release-notes-2.12.0-M2.md

 Scala 2.12 will continue this tradition: every 2.12.x release will be binary compatible with 2.12.0.
 Milestone releases and release candidates, however, are **not** binary compatible with any other release.

-2.12 is not and will not be binary compatible with the 2.11.x series.
+Scala 2.12 is not and will not be binary compatible with the 2.11.x series.
 This allows us to keep improving the Scala compiler and standard library.
 We are working with the community to ensure that core projects in the Scala eco-system become available for 2.12.
 Please refer to this growing [list of libraries and frameworks](https://github.com/scala/make-release-notes/blob/2.12.x/projects-2.12.md).

 The [Scala 2.11.1 release notes](http://scala-lang.org/news/2.11.1) explain in more detail on how binary compatibility works in Scala.
 The same policies that applied to 2.11 will apply to 2.12 as well.